 Second album released in 2014.
 Produced by Adriano Cintra and Naná Rizinni.
-Recorded live at Electrical Audio Studio, Chicago by Steve Albini.
+Recorded live and on tape at Electrical Audio Studio, Chicago by Steve Albini.
 Featuring André Whoong on piano and bass, Adriano Cintra on bass, Dudu Tsuda on Synths, Pedro Rangel and Naná Rizinni on drums and Tiê on vocals (Cala Sua Big Boca).

 First album released in 2011.
 Produced by Plinio Profeta and Naná Rizinni.
 Featuring Karina Buhr on vocals (Homenagem and Ciranda do Incentivo), Tiê on vocals (Homenagem), Plinio Profeta on guitars and Bass and Naná Rizinni on drums.